 Since the onset of Acute Lymphoblastic Leukemia is relatively rapid, the symptoms are also severe and quick to appear.
-Symptoms of Acute Lymphoblastic Leukemia bleeding of the gums and frequent and severe nosebleeds including, lumps and blood clots caused by swollen lymph nodes in and around the neck, abdomen, armpit and also groin area.
+Symptoms of Acute Lymphoblastic Leukemia are bleeding of the gums and frequent and severe nosebleeds, including lumps and blood clots caused by swollen lymph nodes in and around the neck, abdomen, armpit and also groin area.
 Moreover, some of the other common symptoms include fever, shortness of breath, bone pain along with weakness, fatigue and a general decrease in tiredness.

 Acute Lymphoblastic Leukaemia in infants

-Although ALL is more common in children, it is quite rare amongst infants.
-Studies in the USA show that less than 90 infants a year are have Acute Lymphoblastic Leukemia, which constitutes 3% of all the childhood cases of ALL.
-Research shows that even the most prominent pediatric centers in the USA only see very few points of ALL in infants less than a year old.
+Although ALL is more common in children, it is quite rare among infants.
+Studies in the USA show that less than 90 infants a year have Acute Lymphoblastic Leukemia, which constitutes 3% of all childhood cases of ALL.
+Research shows that even the most prominent pediatric centres in the USA only see very few points of ALL in infants less than a year old.

 Side effects caused by treatments

 While the side effects can vary according to the patients and the type of treatments that they receive, there are a few common factors that infants are more vulnerable to, such as infections, particularly affecting the respiratory system, toxic effects on the liver and kidney of the patient due to chemotherapy and some damage on the central nervous system.
 While these side effects are typical in infants with ALL, the care team who observes the patient through the treatment will work with the families to reduce the impact as much as possible and also monitor the treatment.